 During the first 24 hours of installation, the unit will continue to adjust its calibration to the ambient CO2.

-On connecting power, the detector enters a warmup phase for approximately 60 seconds - during this period, your device not yet ready for operation.
+On connecting power, the Power LED will illuminate.
+The detector enters a warmup phase for approximately 60 seconds - during this time, Low, High & Sensor life Exceeded LEDs will flash until the unit is ready.